 - Behavioural difficulties.

 Once all Admissions Panels have taken place, you will be contacted by the Local Authority SEND Team via letter informing you whether you have been successful in securing a placement for your child.
+Following this, we will write to you with our Admissions Pack, together with details regarding transition arrangements and details of open events for our new Parents.

 Parent Tours - Open Evenings